 What Is A Dentist?

-- Orthodontics and dentofacial orthopedics
+- – Orthodontics and dentofacial orthopedics

-- Endodontics (specialization in root canals)
+- – Endodontics (root canals)

-- Periodontics (specialization in gum disease)
+- – Periodontics (gum disease)

-- Prosthodontics (specialization in dental implants)
+- – Prosthodontics (dental implants)

 Are Regular Dental Cleanings Necessary?

-Here at Healthy Living Dental we know how busy life can be.
-Fitting a dental appointment into your busy schedule seems to be one of the most difficult things you have to do.
-Proper oral hygiene is difficult to maintain.
-Brushing for two minutes twice a day and flossing after every meal will keep many oral hygiene problems away, but not all.
+Here at Healthy Living Dental, we know how busy life can be.
+Fitting a dental appointment into your schedule can be challenging.
+Brushing for two minutes twice a day and flossing will keep many oral issues away, but not all.

 Do I Need To See A Dentist Even If My Teeth Feel Fine?

 It’s imperative to schedule regular cleanings here at Healthy Living Dental.
 Dr. Yoong, your Ventura dentist, recommends seeing you twice a year.
 Several problems can exist without knowing.